What is heart failure?

 - Past heart attack (myocardial infarction)

-- Abnormal heart valves — Mitral valve prolapse, when the valve between the left atrium and left ventricle doesn't close properly, is the most common version of this condition. occurring.
+- Abnormal heart valves — Mitral valve prolapse, when the valve between the left atrium and left ventricle doesn't close properly, is the most common version of this condition.
 Depending on the severity of the condition, it sometimes allows blood to leak through the valve opening (mitral regurgitation).
 When severe, it can lead to heart failure and arrhythmia.

 - Heart muscle disease (dilated cardiomyopathy, hypertrophic cardiomyopathy) or inflammation (myocarditis)